Hildegarde Von Bingen – The Threads of the Air

-This podcast was created in London during the first Covid lockdown, in weeks I was recovering from the virus and dealing with what is now understood as Long Covid.
-I aimed to create a sonic fever dream, using fragments of Hildegard’s texts on herbal medicine and her ecstatic visions.
+This podcast was created in London during the first Covid lockdown, in the weeks Sarah was recovering from the virus.
+She aimed to create a sonic fever dream, using fragments of Hildegard’s texts on herbal medicine and her ecstatic visions.

-In May 2020, a time when we were facing a new pathogen that revealed the limits of modern medicine, it’s easier to feel an affinity with those who experienced contagions in Hildegard’s time.
-I discuss how Hildegard’s progressive approach to washing rituals and the observation of nature reverberate through the ages – now more than ever.
-We’ve been relying on measures that would not have seemed unfamiliar to her, in the absence of a cure.
+In May 2020, a time when we were facing a new pathogen that revealed the limits of modern medicine, it seemed easier to feel an affinity with those who experienced contagions in Hildegard’s time.
+Sarah discusses how Hildegard’s progressive approach to washing rituals and the observation of nature reverberate through the ages – in the early days of the pandemic more than ever.
+Ahead of the delivery of the Covid vaccine, we relied on measures that would not have seemed unfamiliar to Hildegard, in the absence of a cure.

-This podcast features music I extemporised in response to Hildegard’s writing on The Threads of The Air, in which she describes the purifying properties of the air as summer comes and goes.
+This podcast features music which Sarah extemporised in response to Hildegard’s writing on The Threads of The Air.
+In this, Hildegard describes the purifying properties of the air as summer comes and goes.